subhan97ahmed/subhan97ahmed/README.md

 - 👋 Hi, I’m @subhan97ahmed
-- 👀 I’m interested in AI
+- 👀 I’m interested in ML
 - 🌱 I’m currently doing Bachelor of Science in Computer Science
 - 💞️ I’m looking to collaborate on any real world problem solving project
 - 📫 How to reach me on linkedin subhan09ahmed https://www.linkedin.com/in/subhan09ahmed/